opensocdebug/osd-doc/src/02_spec/07_modules/cdm/datainterface.rst

     - description

   * - 0
-    - ``reason``
+    - ``stall``

-      Indicates the cause of the event generation.
-      It can be a breakpoint or watchpoint hit.
-      Bits 16-15 indicates the state of the event generation.
-      '10' indicates watchpoint hit and '11' indicates breakpoint hit.
+      Bit '0': Logic 1 indicates the debugger that the CPU core is stalled.